ebtheile/rmd2redmine/README.md

 ### Working with figures

-In the most recent version of this script, figures are handled automatically.
+Figures are handled automatically.
 You don't even need to save them manually.

 ## Demonstration